apache/mesos/docs/maintenance.md

 * **Inverse offer**: A communication mechanism for the master to ask for resources back from a framework.
-This notifies frameworks about any unavailability and gives frameworks a mechanism to respond about their capability to comply.
-Inverse offers are similar to offers in that they can be accepted, rejected, re-offered, and rescinded.
+This notifies frameworks about any unavailability and gives frameworks a mechanism to respond about their ability to comply.
+Inverse offers are similar to offers in that they can be accepted, declined, re-offered, and rescinded.

 **Note**: Unavailability and inverse offers are not specific to maintenance.
 The same concepts can be used for non-maintenance goals, such as reallocating